pexa-Jjacob/log-processor/README.md

 ## Assumptions

--Only dealing with IPV4 addresses in all log files -Only dealing with HTTP version 1.1, not HTTP/2 and HTTP/3 -This is an MVP to initiate a discussion with the client -This is a command line tool
+- Only dealing with IPV4 addresses in all log files
+- Only dealing with HTTP version 1.1, not HTTP/2 and HTTP/3
+- This is an MVP to initiate a discussion with the client
+- This is a command line tool

 ## Built With